linuxfandudeguy/proxubaum/readme.md

 ## final note

-this proxy is not fast, not secure, and not guaranteed to work.
+this proxy is not fast and not guaranteed to work.

 but it **does proxy things**, which is technically the goal.